|Evolution on Television - October 2001|

 The climax of the series consisted of interviews with students and teachers at a liberal Christian college that teaches evolution.
 Parents of one of the students were ridiculed for being concerned that evolution might destroy their son’s faith.

 It was perfectly clear from the Evolution series that PBS wants to disguise political and religious opinions as scientific fact.
-They want to teach these philosophic ideas without any opposition.
+They want to teach these philosophical ideas without any opposition.
 From their point of view, that’s what the creation versus evolution controversy is all about.

 From their point of view, it isn’t about science at all.
 It is all about religion.
 They are fighting to keep their philosophical indoctrination in the public schools.